 WEDDING RINGS //

 Sam proposed with my dream ring, which he got custom-made by LINNEYS in Subiaco, Perth.
 The team at LINNEYS helped him through the process of choosing a stunning diamond and then worked with him to get it set to perfection.
 My engagement ring is a radiant cut diamond solitaire set on a yellow gold band.
 LINNEYS also custom-made my classic yellow gold wedding band and Sam’s tantalum band.
-I also wore LINNEYS 14mm white Australian South Sea pearl studs on our wedding day to complement my veil.
+I also wore LINNEYS 14mm white Australian South Sea pearl studs on our wedding day to compliment my veil.

 FLOWERS & BOUQUETS //

 I also knew Sarah (Scape by S) from my time in the industry and have always obsessed over her work – she is a true talent and artist.
 I knew we could completely trust her to nail whatever her vision was, so with little direction, I shared photos of my dress and veil with Sarah (she was already familiar with the venue) so she could fully embrace whatever inspiration came naturally.
-My only brief was to create luxurious texture (which is a trademark of her work anyway) and to incorporate orchids, which have a deep sentimentality to me.
-She delivered way beyond my imagination – our ceremony installation blew my mind – an abundance of roses, orchids and hydrangeas in the most magnificent blushes, toffees, apricots and purples.
+My only brief was to create a luxurious texture (which is a trademark of her work anyway) and to incorporate orchids, which have a deep sentimentality to me.
+She delivered way beyond my imagination – our ceremony installation blew my mind – an abundance of roses, orchids, and hydrangeas in the most magnificent blushes, toffees, apricots, and purples.
 Both my late granddads had orchid gardens and Sam’s grandma cultivated hydrangeas when she was a landscape designer so the florals were extremely special to us – I really felt their presence on the day.